edergernot/WebNetworkgraph/Readme.md

 Just upload the zip-file, parse it, graph it and download the parsed files.

 Note: For graphing it just uses CDP-Data from Cisco-IOS Devices.
-This will change soon

 ## Working with webnetworkdump